 The next opportunity to bid for the convention city is 2029, and we will begin accepting bids in August of 2021.
 For bid requirements, please contact us at firstname.lastname@example.org.

-Join Lions from around the world at the 103rd Lions Clubs International Convention in Montréal and see what it means to live life in Lion!
+Join Lions around the world — from wherever you are — at the virtual 103rd Lions Clubs International Convention and see how we’re connected through service.
+Don’t wait to join in on the excitement, register today!